 Spectral quality

 SIRIUS and CSI:FingerID have been trained on a wide variety of data, including data from different instrument types.
-Nevertheless, certain aspects of the mass spectra are important so that our software can successfully process your data:
+Nevertheless, certain characteristics of the mass spectra are important for our software to successfully process your data:

-• Be reminded that SIRIUS requires high mass accuracy data: The mass deviation should be within 20 ppm.
-We are confident that SIRIUS can also give useful information for worse mass accuracy (say, 50 ppm), but you should know what you are doing if you are processing such data.
+• SIRIUS requires high mass accuracy data: The mass deviation should be within 20 ppm.
+We are confident that SIRIUS will also provide useful information for lower mass accuracy data (say, 50 ppm), but you should know what you are doing if you are processing such data.

-• You may have heard that peaks in a MS/MS spectrum with high mass carry more information than peaks with low mass: This is a misunderstanding.
-For example, if CSI:FingerID has to differentiate between 10000 candidates with identical molecular formula, then observing a fragment corresponding to an H2O loss is in fact very uninformative.
-To this end, do not set up your instrument to favor peaks of large masses, sacrificing those with smaller masses.
+• You may have heard that peaks with high mass in a MS/MS spectrum carry more information than those with low mass.
+This is a misunderstanding.
+For example, if CSI:FingerID needs to differentiate between 10,000 candidates with identical molecular formula, then observing a fragment corresponding to an H2O loss is in fact quite uninformative.
+Therefore, do not set up your instrument to favor large mass peaks at the expense of smaller mass peaks.

-• Some instrument types (e.g., time-of-flight) suffer from detectors that can run into saturation; saturated peaks can have mass differences much larger than those expected for other peaks.
-Unfortunately, most peak picking software do not mark such peaks as “misshaped”.
-To this end, it is possible that the most intense peak in a spectrum is not explained, as its mass deviation is extremely high.
+• Some instrument types, such as time-of-flight, can experience detector saturation, resulting in peaks with mass differences much larger than expected.
+Unfortunately, most peak picking software does not mark these peaks as “misshaped”.
+As a result, the most intense peak in a spectrum may remain unexplained due to its extreme mass deviation.

 Monoisotopic masses

-The monoisotopic mass of a molecule (or ion) is formally defined as “the sum of masses of the atoms in a molecule (or ion) using the unbound, ground-state, rest mass of the most abundant isotope for each element.”
-Using this definition, the monoisotopic mass is usually not the most abundant isotopologue of the molecule (e.g., peptides and proteins), it is often not resolved from other isotopologue peaks, and it may be undetectable in an MS experiment as it has intensity below noise level.
-In particular, given the isotope pattern of an unknown molecule, it is generally impossible to determine which of the peaks correspond to the monoisotopic peak.
-In total, this definition is not very practical.
+The monoisotopic mass of a molecule (or ion) is formally defined as “the sum of the masses of the atoms in a molecule (or ion) using the unbound, ground-state, rest mass of the most abundant isotope for each element.”
+Using this definition, the monoisotopic mass is usually not the most abundant isotopologue of the molecule (e.g., in peptides and proteins).
+It is often not resolved from other isotopologue peaks and may be undetectable in an MS experiment because its intensity is below the noise level.
+Given the isotope pattern of an unknown molecule, it is generally impossible to determine which peaks corresponds to the monoisotopic peak.
+Therefore, this definition is not very practical.

 SIRIUS uses the second, more practical definition of “monoisotopic”.
-This results in notable differences only for molecules that contain “uncommon elements” such as boron or selenium.
+This difference is only relevant for molecules that contain “uncommon elements” such as boron or selenium.

 Theoretical masses of ions

-There are different ways of computing the mass of an ionized molecule such as C6H7O + or C6H6ONa + that will result in slightly different results: in particular, adding the mass of a proton vs. subtracting the mass of an electron.
-Following suggestions by Ferrer & Thurman, SIRIUS computes this mass by subtracting the rest mass of an electron.
-To this end, the monoisotopic mass of C6H7O + is the monoisotopic mass of the molecule C6H7O (95.049690 Da) minus the rest mass of an electron (0.000549 Da), which totals as 95.049141 Da.
-Similarly, the monoisotopic mass of C6H6ONa + equals 117.031634 Da - 0.000549 Da = 117.031085 Da.
+There are different ways to compute the mass of an ionized molecule such as C6H7O + or C6H6ONa + which result in slightly different values.
+In particular, one can either add the mass of a proton or subtract the mass of an electron.
+Following the recommendations of Ferrer & Thurman, SIRIUS computes this mass by subtracting the rest mass of an electron.
+For example, the monoisotopic mass of C6H7O + is the monoisotopic mass of the molecule C6H7O (95.049690 Da) minus the rest mass of an electron (0.000549 Da), which totals as 95.049141 Da.
+Similarly, the monoisotopic mass of C6H6ONa + is calculated as 117.031634 Da - 0.000549 Da, resulting in 117.031085 Da.

 Isotopes with masses and abundances as used by SIRIUS

-In this table, masses have been rounded to six decimals for the purpose of presentation; internally, SIRIUS uses masses with higher precision.
-‘AN’ is atomic number. *Isotope abundances of boron can vary strongly, so isotope pattern analysis is of little use for identifying the correct molecular formula in case boron is present.
+In the examples above and in the table below, the masses have been rounded to six decimal places.
+SIRIUS internally uses double precision to represent masses.
+Isotope masses are derived from the AME2016 atomic mass evaluation atomic mass evaluation.
+‘AN’ is atomic number.
+Isotope abundances of boron can vary strongly, so isotope pattern analysis is of little use for identifying the correct molecular formula in case boron is present.

 element (symbol) AN isotope abundance (%) mass (Da)